 Because adolescents sometime push limits, there are some clarifications in the complete dress code which we recommend reviewing carefully in the Student-Parent Handbook.
 We expect our students to dress up a bit to reflect the serious academic nature of what we do here at Prep.
 When a student is not in dress code, he will receive disciplinary consequences and be required to resolve the problem before returning to class, even if that means that he must go home to change.

 On announced days, such as the Mass of the Holy Spirit, students are required wear a solid button up dress shirt with a tie and dress pants.
+(Dress shoes are not required.)
 The following are not permitted on these formal dress days: shorts and polo shirts.
 All other points of the regular dress code are in effect.

 The best course of action is to put his name on his books and other materials followed by securing his valuables in his school locker or on his person.
 If something is missing, it is usually lost.
 Whether something is lost or stolen, he should check with the Dean of Students Office where he may find his item in lost and found or make a theft report.
 Valuables (books, wallet, phone, etc.) should not be stored in the locker room.